 1 batch Easy Tempeh Bacon, pan fried in a skillet and crumbled (see note above for alternatives)

-4. Add the crumbled tempeh bacon.
+5. Add the crumbled tempeh bacon.
 Stir into the potatoes.
-Taste, and adjust seasonings, if needed.
+Taste, and adjust seasonings, if needed (more miso? more nutritional yeast?).
 Sometimes, I add ¼ tsp salt, but it isn’t always needed.

-7. Once you have all the circles cut out for the pierogi, it’s time to fold them.
+8. Once you have all the circles cut out for the pierogi, it’s time to fold them.
 Start with one of the circles.
 Re-roll the circle to stretch it out again.
-Then, place some pierogi filling in the center.
+Then, place some vegan cheesy potato and bacon pierogi filling in the center.
 Leave ample space on all sides (see photo above).

-10. Place the sealed pierogi on a plate.
+11. Place the sealed vegan cheesy potato and bacon pierogi on a plate.
 While you’re working on filling the pierogi, get a large, deep pot of water boiling.
 Keep filling and sealing pierogi until all of them are done.

-13. Serve them right out of the boiling water, or pop them into a skillet and pan-fry them with vegan butter.
+14. Serve these vegan cheesy potato and bacon pierogi right out of the boiling water, or after boiling, pop them into a skillet and pan-fry them with vegan butter.
 Enjoy with vegan sour cream and sliced green onions, or your favorite pierogi toppings.